sudarshan2401/tp/docs/UserGuide.md

 **Sample Usage:**

-1. Assuming you want to edit the ID of the second student to "A010193Z", who is from "CS2103T" class, and the class index in the displayed list is "1".
+1. Assuming you want to edit the id of the second student to "A010193Z", who is from "CS2103T" class, and the class index in the displayed list is "1".
 2. Enter the following commands:
 ```
 view /c 1